The digital workforce will prove to be the next step in productivity beyond robotic process automation."

 In a fascinating infographic called 'The Future of Work After COVID-19', McKinsey Global Institute makes some bold predictions about how life will change between now and 2030 - asserting that the areas of work with the most physical proximity saw the most disruption.
 These will also be those that will experience the greatest long-lasting change.

 Trends that were accelerated by the pandemic included remote working, with 20%-25% of people continuing to do so at least three days a week long-term, says McKinsey.
-We will also see a surge of digitization of between 2x and 5x, plus an uptick in the use of robotics, AI and automation.
+We will also see a surge of digitization of between 2x and 5x, plus an uptick in the use of robotics, AI and automation software.

 As a result of all this activity, the type of jobs people do will also go through a significant transition, with 28% of workers in the US and 14% of workers in the UK having to change the work they do.
 “Business leaders and policymakers can build out digital infrastructure, enable faster reskilling and innovate new worker benefits and support mechanisms”, advises the firm.